 Sandy Hook Promise’s mission is grounded in choosing to value prevention over fear.
-That’s why, given the ever-changing scope of the coronavirus (COVID-19) pandemic, we have been taking precautionary measures to help protect the health and safety of our staff, partners, and the school communities we serve.
-We also recognize that social distancing can lead to isolation and fear – especially in students who are already vulnerable or troubled.
+That’s why, given the evolving scope of the pandemic, we’re protecting our staff, partners, and the school communities we serve.
+We also recognize social distancing can lead to isolation and fear – especially in students who are already vulnerable or troubled.

-Schools are closing and students around the country are being told to stay home, stop hanging out in large groups, and adhere to town or city curfew laws.
-There is uncertainty about when schools will re-open and normal activities resume.
+There remains uncertainty about when schools will re-open and normal activities resume.
 These uncertain times can bring about feelings of anxiety, loneliness, frustration, depression, and annoyance.

-Our experts offer the following tips to help parents and educators help keep children safe and connected throughout the coronavirus (COVID-19) pandemic.
+Our experts offer the following tips to help parents and educators help keep children safe and connected throughout the pandemic.

-- SAVE Promise Clubs have created youth activities that can be adapted for remote or virtual engagement.
+SAVE Promise Club has created youth activities that you can adapted for remote or virtual engagement.
 Learn more about how you can join the club.

-- Say Something helps students recognize signs of bullying and potential threats.
-Students who become ill or are from areas heavily impacted by the virus may be “scapegoated” or targeted for bullying due to their health or ethnicity.
+Say Something helps students recognize signs of bullying an potential threats.
+Students may be bullied due to their health or ethnicity, especially if they become ill or are from heavily impacted areas.
 To help counter bias, schedule a virtual meet-up or phone call and do a “circle up” found on page 14 of this activity guide.

-- Webinars: Our free online webinar series gives parents, educators and others with children in their lives concrete tools and resources to help protect and support young people during these challenging times.
+Webinars: Our webinars give parents, educators and others with children in their lives concrete tools and resources.
+This free resource helps protect and support young people during these challenging times.

-- Our partner NAMI offers NAMI Basics, is a 6-session education program for parents, caregivers and other family who provide care for youth (ages 22 and younger) who are experiencing mental health symptoms.
-Learn more
+Our partner NAMI offers NAMI Basics.
+This 6-session education program is for parents, caregivers and other family who care for youth (ages 22 and younger) who are experiencing mental health symptoms.
+Learn more.

 Sandy Hook Promise will continue to look for ways to help students to connect and create a sense of belonging and community through the Coronavirus epidemic and beyond.
 Contact us online or follow us on Twitter @sandyhook or Instagram and Facebook @sandyhookpromise to share your ideas or find others!